charles-river-analytics/cerulean/README.md

 ## Examples

 In order to run the examples, you have to install `cerulean` as a python package.
-To do that, just navigate to the directory in which it's located and `/opt/anaconda3/envs/proper-fm/bin/python -m pip install -e .`.
+To do that, just navigate to the directory in which it's located and `/my/anaconda/envs/cerulean/bin/python -m pip install -e .`.

 ## Acknowledgements and other information

-We are grateful for funding from DARPA under contract HR00112290006.
+This work was funded by DARPA under contract HR00112290006.

-Copyright Charles River Analytics Inc., David Rushing Dewhurst, Joseph Campolongo, and Mike Reposa, 2021 - present.
+Copyright Charles River Analytics Inc., 2021 - present. `cerulean` is released under the LGPLv3 license.
-All rights reserved.
-This library is *not* to be used outside Charles River Analytics or DARPA without authorization from DARPA PM or higher authority.
+Approved for public release, distribution is unlimited.